XRDmapAnalysis/xrdpy/README.md

   * **State EXPLICITLY that you have used the xrdpy code** (or a modified version of it, if this is the case), for instance, adding a sentence like:

-         "The xrd analysis has been performed using the xrdpy code"
+         "The XRD analysis has been performed using the xrdpy code"

   * **Read and cite the following papers** (and the appropriate references therein):